SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

-              ("bioeconom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$" OR "packaging" OR "sidestream$" OR "side-stream$" OR "side stream$" OR "byproduct$" OR "by-product$" OR "resource$" OR "material$" OR "matter" OR "biomass" OR "waste$" OR "biowaste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewege$" OR "sludge"
+              ("bioeconom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$" OR "packaging" OR "sidestream$" OR "side-stream$" OR "side stream$" OR "byproduct$" OR "by-product$" OR "resource$" OR "material$" OR "matter" OR "biomass" OR "waste$" OR "biowaste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
               )
         )
       OR